radialglo/radialglo.github.com/source/_posts/2014-08-07-understanding-the-intuition-of-easing.markdown

 raised to some power: Linear - 1, Quad(ratic) - 2, Cubic - 3, Quart(ic) - 4, Quint(ic) - 5.

 We'll look at these different degrees of easing by examining the **easeIn** curve.
-Recall that bounds for time between 0 and 1 and that decimal values yield smaller values when raised to increased powers.
+Recall that the bounds for time are between 0 and 1 and that decimal values yield smaller values when raised to increased powers.

 ![Degrees of Easing](/images/degrees-of-easing.png)